-Wound care is one of the most regulated and closely monitored areas in outpatient and hospital-based healthcare.
-With the rise in chronic conditions such as diabetes, venous insufficiency, and peripheral arterial disease, the number of patients requiring long-term wound management and grafting procedures continues to grow.
-Because of this, Medicare has established detailed coverage guidelines to determine when wound care — particularly skin substitute grafting — is considered medically necessary and reimbursable.
+Wound care remains one of the most highly regulated and closely monitored areas of outpatient and hospital-based healthcare.
+With the growing prevalence of chronic conditions such as diabetes, venous insufficiency, and peripheral arterial disease, more patients require long-term wound management and advanced grafting procedures.
+To ensure appropriate treatment and reimbursement, Medicare has established detailed coverage policies that determine when wound care — particularly skin substitute grafting using cellular and tissue-based products (CTPs) — is considered medically necessary and eligible for payment.

-Related Readings on which insurance plans cover wound care and skin grafting
+Related Reading: Which insurance plans cover wound care and skin grafting

 Medicare typically covers the following wound care interventions when medical necessity is clearly documented: